dionatrafk/model_evaluation/README.md

 # Informações

-As pastas:
+The folders:
 -  **http_requests_nasa**
 - **http_requests_wikipedia**

-Contém os datasets da NASA e Wikipédia correspondentes aos intervalos de previsão.
-Por exemplo, trace60.csv contém os dados necessários para realizar previsões para os próximos 60 minutos.
+Contains the NASA and Wikipedia datasets corresponding to the prediction intervals.
+For example, trace60.csv contains the data needed to make predictions for the next 60 minutes.

-Dados originais dos datasets:
+Original dataset:
  - Wikipédia: http://www.wikibench.eu/wiki/2007-09/
  - NASA: http://ita.ee.lbl.gov/html/contrib/

 - **algorithms**

-Contém os códigos fontes dos modelos de Aprendizado de Máquina (MLP, GRU, ARIMA) e seus otimizadores de hiperparâmetros (*Grid Search* (**grid_search.py**), *Tree of parzen estimators (TPE)* (**hypeas_gru.py** e **hypeas_mlp.py**) para execução local.
+Contains the source codes of Machine Learning models (MLP, GRU, ARIMA) and their hyperparameter optimizers (*Grid Search* (**grid_search.py**), *Tree of parzen estimators (TPE)* (**hypeas_gru .py** and **hypeas_mlp.py**) for local execution.

-Para a execução dos algoritmos serão necessários um ambiente com as seguintes bibliotécas abaixo:
+To execute the algorithms, you will need an environment with the following libraries below:

 - **Keras** https://keras.io/
 - **SKlearn** https://scikit-learn.org